nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Motorial:** Pertaining to or having the characteristics of a motor, suitable for describing the action or function of nanomotors.

-### Expanded Definition and Usage\nNanomotors represent a significant leap in the capabilities of nanoscale devices, enabling controlled and sustained mechanical motion for various applications.
+### Expanded Definition and Usage:
+Nanomotors represent a significant leap in the capabilities of nanoscale devices, enabling controlled and sustained mechanical motion for various applications.
 In biomedical contexts, they are crucial for the direct, controlled delivery of therapeutics to disease sites, potentially increasing treatment efficacy and reducing side effects by minimizing drug exposure to healthy tissues.
 In industrial applications, nanomotors can assemble complex nanostructures or perform operations within nanoscale manufacturing processes, paving the way for advancements in material science and engineering.

 Understanding the terminology and relationships surrounding nanomotors enhances communication and precision in fields ranging from nanotechnology to biomedical engineering.
 By classifying these devices accurately and recognizing their functions and components, professionals can better integrate nanomotors into existing technologies and explore new applications that harness their unique capabilities.